mkloubert/nativescript-social-login/plugin/README.md

         serverClientId?: string;

         /**
-         * If true (default), it will request for offline auth code which server can use for fetching or refreshing auth tokens.
+         * If true), it will request for offline auth code which server can use for fetching or refreshing auth tokens.
          * It will be set in authCode property of result object.
          *
-         * If false, it will request for token id. it will be set in authToken property of result object.
+         * If false (default), it will request for token id. it will be set in authToken property of result object.
          */
         isRequestAuthCode?: boolean;
     }